 Learn how to filter by, read, update, and clear the status column on monday boards using the platform API

 The status column represents a label designation for your item(s).
-It can be used to denote the status of a particular item or hold any other custom labeling for the item.
-Each status column is a collection of indexes and their corresponding labels.
-The API allows you to read, filter, create, update, and clear the status column.
+It's commonly used to track project progress, item states, or any custom labeling system.
+Each status column contains a collection of indexes with corresponding labels and colors.

 query {